Abigail-Diaz/Space-Cat-Game-Abigail-Diaz/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-c66648af7eb3fe8bc4f294546bfd86ef473780cde1dea487d3c4ff354943c9ae.svg)](https://classroom.github.com/online_ide?assignment_repo_id=10716410&assignment_repo_type=AssignmentRepo)
 # Space Cat

-CIT 128 Student Directed Project

-## Student Info

-- Abigail Diaz
-- CIT 128
-- Spring 2023

 ## Program Description

-My project is a platformer game where the player must pass the level by reaching a red flag.
+The program is a platformer game where the player must pass the level by reaching a red flag.
 The enemies are alien green eyes with purple wings.
 The playable character is a cat.
 The cat must jump and move forward while avoiding pitfalls and attacking enemies.
 The goal of the program is to provide a simple game that works according to the player's input and